Overview

 An informal club of curious minds to raise scientific thinkers

 The informal club was first founded by Maximilian A. Friehs towards the end of 2023.
-Since then the club has met every couple of weeks either in person or online, worked on projects together and wrote papers.
+Since then, the club has met every couple of weeks either in person or online, worked on projects together and written papers.
 But mostly just discussed research.
-For a full list of student publication from PCRS students please refer to this website.
-If you are a student interested in research and want to join our group then please reach out to Max and get invited to the Teams environment!*** We are open for all students from all programs; no prior knowledge or commitment required.
+For a full list of student publications from PCRS students, please refer to this website.
+If you are a student interested in research and want to join our group then please reach out to Max and get invited to the Teams environment!***see at bottm of the page***

 The Goal.
 A scientist is somebody with an academic mindset, that can evaluate what they are being presented and carry out systematic observations to find an answer to a question.
 Although usually students are not considered ‘academic staff’, in this club students are the main researchers.
 They are the ones asking the questions and looking for answer.
 Here a student can gain a guided insight into the world of academic publishing.